-What a warranty deed does
+What is a warranty deed?

-"A warranty deed is one in which the seller, when transferring the title to you, warrants that he owns the property free and clear of all liens.
-A warranty deed is used in most sales of property.
+A warranty deed is one in which a property owner, when transferring the title, warrants that he owns the property free and clear of all liens.
+A warranty deed is used in most property sales.

 The warranty deed says that:

 - The grantor is the rightful owner and has the right to transfer the title.

-- There are no outstanding claims on the property from lenders using it as collateral, or from other creditors.
+- There are no outstanding claims on the property from lenders using it as collateral or from other creditors.

 - The property can’t be claimed by someone with a better claim to the title.
 If any of those claims is wrong, the buyer is entitled to compensation.